Chapter 1:

 Shiori realized she had forgotten to breathe.
 Her brain restarted after she remembered to move air in and out.
 A senpai had been asking about her?

 Okay, this had to be a prank.
 Or a stroke.
 Or both.
-Mixed with a dream too embarrassing to tell her own cat.
-With a final wheeze, Shiori’s brain gave up and crashed.
+Mixed with an embarrassing dream.
+With a final wheeze, Shiori’s mind gave up and crashed.
 The heat from her overworked brain blushed over her face.

 He stepped closer.
-He should be looking at her like an idiot.
-Instead, there was smile so warm it made her overheat.
+He should have been looking at her like an idiot.
+Instead, there was a smile so warm it made her overheat.

-She took a breath to calm herself, but unfortunately her mouth used the new air.
-“You’re Motohara-senpai!” she said, far louder than necessary.
+She took a breath to calm herself.
+Unfortunately, her mouth used the new air.
+“You’re Motohara-senpai!” she exclaimed, far louder than necessary.

 He didn’t disagree with her.